eduardovra/eduardovra.github.io/_drafts/ps1-cpu-pipeline.markdown

 #### Two register files

-The load delay slot means a write can't be visible to the instruction immediately after the one that issued it.
-So instructions read from one array and write to another:
+Because of the load delay slot, a write can't be visible to the instruction immediately after the one that issued it.
+To achieve this, instructions read from one array and write to another:

 ```cpp
 // regs holds the values instructions read; writes go to out_regs